EricZinda/Perplexity/backlog.md

 Plurals work
     - work through the tests and make them work in new regime
+    - Bug: we can't remove duplicates *before* running quantifiers and cardinals because they might need them
+    - Really slow: Example28
+        a few files are in a folder together
+            Need to walk this through
+        "4 files are in a folder"
+        Returns an *enormous* number of items
+            Are they all really legit?
-    - which files are in folders
+        Start with "which files are in folders?"
-        returns collective answers
-        Needs to ignore unused sets
-            It isn't a matter of just ignoring coll for in when it is an index because it might only get coll It is really that
+            "in_p_loc" receives two combinatoric variables very quickly Then it tries every combination, returns pretty fast there are no duplicates, they are legit combinations solution_groups_helper() gets the list of solutions
+            Really blows up on this line:                 for combination in itertools.combinations(variable_assignments, combination_size):
+            Could be easily streamed
+                but: final_answer_groups() collects them all before returning
+                and: user_interface is designed to require all answers response_function could be designed to only pull as many as it needs
+        Ideas:
+            If we stream it we can short circuit fast to answer yes or no We can also start returning answers quickly If we look at the size of actor and location, we can optimize and check differently
     - Need to implement "only a few files are large" and have it fail when there are a lot
-    - Should we be removing duplicates like we did before?
-Can do this later
     - "a file is a few megabytes" doesn't work
-    - 4 files are in a folder together -> forces collective which doesn't make sense with "in" so it fails with ['formNotUnderstood', 'missing', 'collective']
-        Also: a few files are in a folder together
-        If you said "4 files are in a folder" it could find 4 different folders So in this case the user could be using it as a way to say "4 files are in the same folder"

 - copy x to y
   - needs copy with a scopal arg